Security-Onion-Solutions/securityonion-docs/elasticsearch.rst

 Size-based Index Deletion
 -------------------------

 Size-based deletion of Elasticsearch indices occurs based on the value of cluster-wide ``elasticsearch.retention.retention_pct``, which is derived from the total disk space available for ``/nsm/elasticsearch`` across all nodes in the Elasticsearch cluster.
-The default value for this setting is ``50`` percent, and it can be modified by navigating to:

-``SOC -> Administration -> Configuration -> Show all configurable settings, including advanced settings. -> elasticsearch -> retention -> retention_pct``
+The default value for this setting is ``50`` percent, and it can be modified by navigating to :ref:`administration` -> Configuration -> Show all configurable settings, including advanced settings. -> elasticsearch -> retention -> retention_pct.

 The change can be applied immediately by clicking ``Synchronize Grid``.
 Otherwise, the change will take effect after the Salt state has been applied at the next 15-minute interval.